We carefully designed the UX of the annotation tool from the ground-up to make annotating as simple and efficient as possible.

 Regardless of the annotation task selected, you can add tags to an image from the corresponding menu.

-Tags are designed to give total flexibility in categorising images, and can later be used to index or search your images.
+Tags are designed to give total flexibility in categorising images, and allows full control to index and search images at second stage.

 To facilitate managing the annotation process, you can assign an annotation status to your images.
 Annotation status can be either: